martinthomson/i-d-template/README.md

+# Important Notice

+!
+Anyone using the Travis configuration with versions of this prior to 2015-10-16 should delete any Github account tokens used.
+Travis logs might contain your token.

 # Internet Draft Template Repository

 The contents of this repository can be used to get started with a new internet